If you have been in SEO for a while, you will know the feeling when you send an email asking for a link.

 Next, select all domain types and choose the minimum 1000 estimated monthly site traffic.
 That will bring you better domains with backlinks you can use.

 Add all those parameters and click “Run Search.”

 Let’s explore the marked site from the image above.

-Good achievement, after a few clicks and a few minutes of our time we managed to find a great potential domain for exploring further.
+Excellent achievement, after a few clicks and a few minutes of our time we managed to find a high potential domain for exploring further.

-You can simply click on “backlinks” and search one by one.
+You can click on “backlinks” and search one by one.

 Flippa expired domains research

 I hope that we are all familiar with Flippa.
 So, let’s try to use it in a completely different way.

 First, go to Flippa and type your keyword.
 Then, click on domains and choose “All.”